xinranliu2002/cs382-project2/design_file.md

 ```
 ![Fig 2. a 5 $\times$ 5 Map with obstacles at (1,1),(3,2)](https://github.com/xinranliu2002/cs382-project2/blob/main/figures/fig2.png)

-2. Calculate the shortest paths from source (1,2) to each space.
+2. Calculate the shortest paths from source (1,2) to each vertex.

 The function `bfs_sssp` takes as an argument a map and a source point